mantidproject/mantid/docs/source/concepts/FittingMinimizers.rst

 - a dataset (e.g. a spectrum),
 - a model or function to fit (e.g. a peak or background function, with parameters),
 - an initial guess or starting point for the parameters of the function,
-- a cost function (e.g., squared errors weighted by the spectrum errors),
+- a cost function (e.g., squared residuals (fitting errors) weighted by the spectrum errors),
-- and a minimizer,
+- and a minimizer.

 The minimizer is the method that adjusts the function parameters so that the model fits the data as closely as possible.
 The cost function defines the concept of how close a fit is to the data.
 See the general concept page on :ref:`Fitting <Fitting>` for a broader discussion of how these components interplay when fitting a model with Mantid.

-Several minimizers are included with Mantid and can be seleced in the `Fit Function property browser
+Several minimizers are included with Mantid and can be selected in the `Fit Function property browser
 <http://www.mantidproject.org/MantidPlot:_Creating_Fit_Functions>`__
 or when using the algorithm :ref:`Fit <algm-Fit>` The following